kubernetes/website/content/en/docs/tasks/tools/install-kubectl-macos.md

 ### Enable shell autocompletion

-kubectl provides autocompletion support for Bash, Zsh, Fish, and Powershell which can save you a lot of typing.
+kubectl provides autocompletion support for Bash, Zsh, Fish, and PowerShell which can save you a lot of typing.

 Below are the procedures to set up autocompletion for Bash and Zsh.